 People occasionally make blunders when taking their drugs.
 Some individuals unintentionally exceed the recommended dosage.
 They most likely experience allergic responses or more severe negative consequences of their functional medicine.

+- Have distinct storage containers.
 To prevent confusion, keep your medications in different cupboards.
 Since most medicine bottles are the same color, swapping colors occasionally may be necessary.
 People are sometimes in a hurry and may fail to realize they took the incorrect medication.

+- Each bottle should have a label.
 Indicate the medicine’s name.
 To prevent taking more medication than is prescribed, use a pill organizer and label each bottle with the day and hour of administration.
 This is being taught in Compounding Pharmacy in Allen, Texas.

+- Verify the date of expiration.
 Observe the first-in, first-out rule.
 Never take anything other than the original batch you purchased.

+- Always be in contact with your physician.
 If you have any questions about your doctor’s prescription, call them.
 Go to the closest hospital as soon as you encounter side symptoms from an overdose.

+- Use precise measuring equipment.
 When taking syrups, use the specified measuring cups or syringes.
 Because tablespoons are unreliable, avoid using them.